vandavilli/My-AIML-Portfolio/Application-2/README.md

 | transmission    | 0.020292        |
 | type    | 0.017435        |

-The results of this modelling exercise consistently bring out **Model & Year** as top feature's that impact the price of the used vehicle.

 ## Deployment
 The jupyter notebook has several Linear Regression models with the associated hyperparameters documenting the results.
 Based on the analysis, the best-fitting model is a degree-2 Linear Regression Model.
 The data used to develop the model is from a larger dataset of ~3M records.
 Based on the data refresh strategy, the models can be retrained on a schedule to ensure the accuracy of their predictive capability.
 As the following steps, a more robust AI/ML platform like AWS SageMaker will help bring additional best practices like MLOps & provide a better infrastructure to train & test the Linear Regression models continuously.

 ## Recommendations
-... some text goes here
+1. The results of this modelling exercise consistently bring out **Model & Year** as top feature's that impact the price of the used vehicle.
+2. 4-wd